cpinitiative/usaco-guide/content/4_Plat/Plat_Slope.md

 It's generally applicable as a DP optimization.
 Usually you can come up with a slower DP (ex. $O(N^2)$) first and then optimize it to $O(N\log N)$ with slope trick.

-This document assumes some familiarity with at least one of the links above.
+This document assumes some familiarity with at least one of the links above (and provides a few more examples).

 ## A Simple Example